 60 Pages Posted: 18 Aug 2018 Last revised: 6 Feb 2023

 Recent research shows that a high wage-gap between managers and workers identifies better-performing firms, but the stock market does not seem to price this information.
 In this paper, we show that not all investors neglect pay inequality.
 Using a unique data set on German firms' employee compensation, we find that the mispricing of the wage gap is driven by unsophisticated traders.
-Specifically, these investors seem to exhibit a preference for low pay-inequality, as they irrationally bid up the prices of low-wage-gap stocks for non-monetary reasons, thus exhibiting a preference for low pay-inequality.
+Specifically, these investors seem to bid up low-wage-gap stocks for non-monetary reasons, thus exhibiting a preference for low pay-inequality.
 The results suggest that firms with equitable pay schemes are rewarded with a lower cost of capital.

 Keywords: Wage Gap, Stock Returns, Asymmetric Information, Inequality Aversion

 JEL Classification: G10, G12, G14, G32